 Canal conservation area consultation

-A consultation for the canal conservation area to assist heritage-led regeneration, including the Creative Quarter in Leamington's Old Town, and other waterside development opportunities across Warwick District.
+A recent consultation for the canal conservation area was held to assist heritage-led regeneration, including the Creative Quarter in Leamington's Old Town, and other waterside development opportunities across Warwick District.

 What is a conservation area?